mdn/content/files/en-us/web/api/comment/index.md

 The **`Comment`** interface represents textual notations within markup; although it is generally not visually shown, such comments are available to be read in the source view.

 Comments are represented in HTML and XML as content between '`<!--`' and '`-->`'.
-In XML, the character sequence '`--`' cannot be used within a comment.
+In XML, like inside SVG or MathML markup, the character sequence '`--`' cannot be used within a comment.

 {{InheritanceDiagram}}